isabella232/ds-blog/blog/DS-1311/RDS-Encryption-At-Rest.md

 # Enable RDS Encryption At Rest For Existing Instance

+During this year's SOC-2 Audit, we received an urgent requirement that all of our production databases had to have **Encryption At Rest** enabled.
+The deadline was set to 1 week.
+Our quick inventory check revealed that we had 10 MySQL database instances hosted on AWS RDS to encrypt and 3 of them were replicas.
+To make matters worse, one of these DBs was our monolith database cluster supporting majority of our customers.
+And as you can imagine with a monolith database - there are a lot of legacy services that connect to it, which makes a proposion of making a test-clone of the entire environment practically impossible.
+Which meant we had to do get the process 100% right the first time around, or risk loosing data.
+Needless to say - this put a high amount of pressure on our team (Data Services).

+Armed with this information we jumped on a call with our security team, and made an analogy, that what we are attempting to do here is like swapping foundation from underneath a skyscraper while the tenants are still inside.
+Sure, we are running on AWS RDS, and they give us the heavy "*earth moving*" equipment for majority of the work we need to do, but it still requires very careful, surgical precision to execute and not miss any details.
+This made the right impression and we had our deadline extened to 2 weeks.

+What follows is the story of how we got this done on time, first go, and with zero data loss.

+## Options

 There are a number of important details you have to get right to enable Encryption At Rest on an **existing** RDS MySQL instance, but before delving into these details, lets answer some common questions:

 Why can't you simply enable Encryption At Rest on an existing instance by turning the **Encryption Enabled** switch to `ON`?
 Here's what AWS documetation has to say about that: